Dref360/spectral-metric/README.md

 This library provides an implementation of CSG, from CVPR 2019 paper: [Spectral Metric for Dataset Complexity Assessment](https://arxiv.org/abs/1905.07299).

-**Installation**

-`pip install spectral-metric`
+> [!NOTE]

-CSG is a measure which estimates the complexity of a dataset by combining probability product kernel (Jebara et al.) and Graph Theory.
+> CSG is a measure that estimates the complexity of a dataset by combining probability product kernel (Jebara et al.) and Graph Theory.
 By doing so, one can estimate the complexity of their dataset without training a model.

 For the experiment part of the repo, please see [./experiments/README.md](./experiments/README.md)